tmannen/dippa/notes.md

     - installed ALSO with just libraries - will it break something? libcudnn didn't seem to be in the correct place so had to do it.

 - installed tensorrt 6.0: https://developer.nvidia.com/nvidia-tensorrt-6x-download
     - install notes: used .deb file, followed the sudo dpkg -i etc. install seems to be in /usr/src?
+NOT ANYMORE, INSTALLED FROM TAR
 - installing onnxruntime (wheel?) from source:
     - cmake needed to be updated: used official apt, worked (google it)
     - cloned github onnxruntime repo. install command: `./build.sh --cudnn_home /usr/include --cuda_home /usr/local/cuda --use_tensorrt --tensorrt_home /usr/src/tensorrt/ --build_wheel --update`